l2beat/earl/packages/website/docs/introduction/main-concepts.md

 })
 ```

-Another great example is `toThrow` which can be used to check for errors:
+Another helpful example is `toThrow`, which can be used to check for errors:

 ```ts
 function safeDiv(a: number, b: number) {